miriam-goldman/microSLAM/README.md

 Columns are:

 ```
-species_id: the id of the bacterial species run
+species_id: the id of the bacterial species
-tau: estimate for tau variance variable
+tau: estimate for tau genetic variance variable
-gene_id: gene id for gene run
+gene_id: gene id for each gene
 cor: correlation between the y variable and the gene data for that gene
-cor_to_b: correlation between the random b variable and the gene data for that gene
+cor_to_b: correlation between the random b variable and the gene data for that gene, which indicates genes driving overall strain-trait associations
 z: z value estimated for gene from GLMM
 var1: variance estimated for gene from GLMM
 beta: beta estimate for gene from GLMM